Performance Audition Tips

 • For students interested in pursuing an acting concentration: two monologues

-• For students interested in pursuing a musical theatre concentration: one monologue and one song (a track must be used for the song – no a capella submissions are permitted)
+• For students interested in pursuing a musical theatre concentration: one monologue and one song (a track must be used for the song – no a cappella submissions are permitted)

 • Be solo presentations.